 Bleeding is the most serious postoperative complication of ERCP patients, with an incidence rate of 0.3% to 2%, including delayed bleeding and early bleeding.
 Risk factors for bleeding include anticoagulant therapy for 3 days before ERCP, coagulation dysfunction, improper endoscopic operation, too large incision, and too fast nipple incision.
 High-risk groups of postoperative bleeding include those with severe jaundice, high blood pressure, blood coagulation disorders, and diabetes.

-Solution: Endoscopic papillary sphincter balloon dilatation can be used instead of papillary sphincterotomy for patients with high risk of bleeding after ERCP.
+Solution: Sufficient experience is needed when using instruments used in endoscopy.
+Besides, endoscopic papillary sphincter balloon dilatation can be used instead of papillary sphincterotomy for patients with high risk of bleeding after ERCP.
 If bleeding occurs during ERCP, argon ion coagulation, metal clip clamping, electrocoagulation to stop bleeding, and local balloon compression can be used to improve bleeding symptoms.

 Solution: Once perforation occurs, timely and targeted treatment is required to avoid multiple organ failure and sepsis.
 In addition, CT detection technology can also be used for diagnosis, but it needs to be scanned after oral contrast agent.

 Including duodenal-related infection, cholecystitis, acute cholangitis, etc. Risk factors include: unresolved biliary obstruction, including drainage tube displacement, incomplete drainage of lesions at or above the hepatic hilum, and incomplete removal of stones.

 Solution: Antibacterial drugs can be used for preventive treatment, mechanical disinfection and cleaning work should be done well, and operations should be strictly performed in accordance with relevant standards during the operation to reduce the incidence of postoperative infection.